luisarizmendi/analysis-support/pipelines/README.md

 oc secrets link default registry-auth-secret -n analysis-prod --for=pull
 ```

+**Allow insecure registry**

+_NOTE_: This is better done at the begining since it will force some re-deployments in the cluster.

-Since the registry has self-signed certificates you have to include it under the allowed insecure registries:
+If the registry has self-signed certificates (ie. if you are using the Quay registry deployed as part of the CI/CD infra) you have to include it under the allowed insecure registries:

 ```
 oc edit image.config.openshift.io/cluster